The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 You see, there's a reason.

-There's a reason why in America we take a day off to celebrate the 4th of July and not the 15th of April, because in America we value our independence from the government, not our dependence on it.
+There's a reason why in America we take a day off to celebrate the 4th of July and not the 15th of April, because in America, we value our independence from the government, not our dependence on it.

-Uh Walker is said to have the greatest odds of getting the Republican nominee.
+Walker is said to have the greatest odds of getting the Republican nominee.

-They've already been coordinated.
+They've already been coronated.

-Scott Walker's name has not even come up, other than on this program.
+Scott Walker's name has not even come up other than on this program.

-We've interviewed him on the newsletter.
+We've interviewed him on a newsletter.

-Uh we've had him on the air here a couple of times.
+We've had him on the air here a couple of times.

 He's shown how to beat the left.